Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 purely for CPU and also includes PLUMED as we have also builds without PLUMED (which is not compatible with every GROMACS version).

-EasyBuild is configured so that it searches two repositories on the system and a user repository (see the advanced guide on how to build your user repository) so if all needed EasyBuild recipes are in one of those repository or in the current directory, all you need to do to install the package is to run
+EasyBuild is configured so that it searches the current directory, the user repository and two repositories on the system so if all needed EasyBuild recipes are in one of those repository or in the current directory, all you need to do to install the package is to run
 ```bash
 eb -r GROMACS-2021-cpeGNU-21.08-PLUMED-2.7.2-CPU.eb